-On the evening of the fourth anniversary of the storming of the Bastille, a 24-year-old woman, with one purpose in mind, visited the French journalist and radical Jacobin, Jean-Paul Marat.
-She was described in the following manner:
+On the evening of the fourth anniversary of the storming of the Bastille, Marie-Anne Charlotte de Corday d’Armont, better known today as Charlotte Corday, had one purpose in mind when she visited the French journalist and radical Jacobin, Jean-Paul Marat.
+Although some people described as heroic, she was also a somewhat a misguided 24-year-old, who was intent on killing him.
+Yet, for all her evil intentions she appeared to be innocent and was described in the following manner:

 “She was rather tall — her admirably proportioned figure full of native grace and dignity.
 The chief expression of her fair and oval countenance were sweetness and modesty; her clear, open brow, shaded by rich curls of brown hair, enhanced the transparent purity of her complexion — her dark and well-arched eyebrows and eyes of a deep gray … added to her thoughtful and meditative appearance.
 Her nose was straight and well-formed — her mouth, though rather grave, exquisitely beautiful and her smile full of fascination.”